 Create XML Configuration File

-The Blackmagic Camera app uses XML files to configure custom RTMP servers.
+The Blackmagic Camera app uses XML files to configure custom streaming services.
+It supports both RTMP and SRT protocols.

 Create a file called blackmagic-rtmp.xml: